goioc/di/README.md

 }
 ```

 Trying to use such bean will result in the `circular dependency detected for bean: circularBean` error.
 There's no problem as such with referencing a bean from itself - if it's a `Singleton` bean.
-But doing it with `Prototype` beans will lead to infinite creation of the instances.
+But doing it with `Prototype`/`Request` beans will lead to infinite creation of the instances.
 So, be careful with this: "with great power comes great responsibility" 🕸

 ## What about middleware?

-We have some 😄 Here's an example with [gorilla/mux](https://github.com/gorilla/mux) router (but feel free to use any other router).
+We have some 😎 Here's an example with [gorilla/mux](https://github.com/gorilla/mux) router (but feel free to use any other router).
 Basically, it's an extension of the very first example with the weather controller, but this time we add `Request` beans and access them via request's context.
 Also, this example demonstrates how DI can automatically close resources for you (DB connection in this case).
 The proper error handling is, again, omitted for simplicity.